Drivin' My Life Away: Rhett Akins cover

 In 1998, country music artist Rhett Akins recorded a cover version of this song for the soundtrack to the 1998 film Black Dog.
 This cover, released with Lee Ann Womack's "A Man with 18 Wheels" on the B-side, peaked at number 56 on the country music charts.

 Akins told Billboard that he was "apprehensive" about recording the song because of the familiarity of Rabbitt's original version.
 He also said that he wanted to record the song "the way I want to do it", but also that he wanted it to fit with the tone of the movie.
 As he did not know what the movie was going to be about, he consulted its director, Kevin Hooks, who flew to Nashville and told him the movie's plot and tone.
 Akins felt that the movie "was going to be high energy", so he made his rendition "a pretty rockin' track, real edgy".

-Critical reception

-Deborah Evans Price of Billboard panned Akins' cover, saying that "Akins delivery doesn't have the zip and punch of Rabbitt's energetic version, and the production sounds like a watered-down version of the original."
+Deborah Evans Price of Billboard panned Akins' cover, saying, "Akins delivery doesn't have the zip and punch of Rabbitt's energetic version, and the production sounds like a watered-down version of the original."